axonivy/demo-projects/html-dialog/html-dialog-demos-product/README.md

   and many more
 - includes examples for static HTML dialogs and offline forms
 - introduces concepts such as reusable form components
-- gives access to front-end framework integration such as plain HTML5 or bootstrap
+- gives access to front-end framework integration such as plain HTML5

 Learn more about [user interface](https://developer.axonivy.com/doc/9/designer-guide/user-interface/index.html) in our documentation.